Studying Prose: Never Let Me Go by Kazuo Ishiguro

 “I have to admit I’ll welcome the chance to rest—to stop and think and remember.
 I’m sure it’s at least partly to do with that, to do with preparing for the change of pace, that I’ve been getting this urge to order all these old memories.”

 - ‘Order’ suggests that she wants to pick out the memories she likes, or that interest her.
 So as readers, we are missing a lot of facts about how they were told about donations for example, how humane the atmosphere was, other hints about Hailsham behind the scenes

 - “I’ll have to admit” sounds confessional, reinforcing the idea that Kathy is constantly repressing her emotions about her life and only now will she take the time to “let it all out”.

 - Memories are important to her as this is what’s going to keep her going through the donations.
 She doesn’t want them to fade, as she says, so she might purposefully narrate the story in an exaggerated way that she likes (hence the mixing up of the order of events) so it sticks with her.

 Whew!
 That was a lot to take in.
-You’re clearly committed to exploring a writer’s craft if you’ve made it this far.
-Although critical reading has to be personal to you, and you may come up with interpretations of these same quotes that are different from mine, that’s the whole fun of critical reading!
-I hope this helped inspire your analysis.
+Although critical reading has to be personal to you, and you may come up with interpretations of these same quotes that are different from mine, I hope this helped inspire your analysis.

 Keep reading and read-joicing,